rossumai/university/docs/learn/coupa/import-configuration.md

 Query attributes necessary for differential update are highlighted.

 :::

-For not PO-backed invoices, there are default lookup values that Coupa requires for successful import of the object.
+For invoices that are not tied to a purchase order (non-PO-backed), Coupa requires default lookup values to ensure the correct categorization and processing of the invoice.
+These values help populate essential fields that would otherwise be filled by the purchase order, ensuring the invoice is successfully imported and can proceed through the approval and payment workflows without issues.

 ```json
 {